Cape Gloucester Airport: History

 Construction of Cape Gloucester Airport originally began in 1942 by the Australians.
 When the area was seized by the Japanese, it was improved into a two-runway airfield.
 Later, the area was liberated by the United States Marines on 30 December 1943.
 Three American aviation engineer battalions were sent to the airfield where they found their work impeded by heavy rains.
-Marine L-4 aircraft (military versions of the Piper Cub) began operating from a road near the airfield as early as 2 January, and other aircraft made emergency landings.
+Marine L-4 aircraft (military versions of the Piper Cub) began operating from a road near the airfield as early as 2 January, and other aircraft were able to make emergency landings.
 The available engineering forces planned to have the airfield operational for fighters by 1 February but American aircraft did not start operating from the strip until February 1944, but moved out by the end of March.

 Cape Gloucester was later developed as an American and an Australian air base but it was never a particularly significant one.
 After the war, the airfield remained in use for civilian aircraft to service the Cape Gloucester area.
 It is not used by larger commercial flights, and is occasionally closed due to volcanic activity in the area.